This page was written by the Centre for Population at Treasury for the AIHW.

 Net overseas migration

-Net overseas migration is the component of population change that has been most affected by the pandemic owing to international travel restrictions put in place to limit the spread of the virus.
-With the reopening of Australia’s international border on 15 December 2021, net overseas migration is forecast to increase to a net inflow of 41,000 persons in 2021–22 before returning to 235,000 persons and stabilising at pre-pandemic trends by 2024–25.
+Net overseas migration is the component of population change that has been most affected by the COVID-19 pandemic, owing to international travel restrictions put in place to limit the spread of the virus.
+With the easing of these restrictions from late-2021, net overseas migration has quickly recovered with the return of temporary visa holders in Australia.
+Net overseas migration is forecast to be 400,000 in 2022–23 and 315,000 in 2023–24 before returning towards historical trends.

 States and territories